drewlyton/blog-posts/You Should Be Able To Develop Offline.md

 Mocking is incredibly powerful, but it shouldn't be a default strategy.
 Our systems should always have a **bias towards reality**.

 ## Internet Independence.
-There are also some more obvious benefits to developing entirely locally.
+There are also some quality of life benefits to developing entirely locally.
 The first is that **local lacks latency**.
 This means that development speed is no longer proportional to internet speed.
 Although, if we're honest, the speed of Google and StackOverflow results is probably a larger latency factor than application network requests 😂.

 Lastly, I travel a lot.
 So, being able to work on an airplane, in the car, or in a cabin fully off-grid is a huge boon for my own productivity and lifestyle.